junleyan/junleyan.github.io/essays/smart.md

 {'a': 1, 'b': 3, 'c': 4}
 ```
 The question clearly states that the user wants to achieve the result in a single expression and defines the behavior they expect when encountering conflicting keys, eliminating any ambiguity in the question.

+## The Bad
+<i>["What is setup.py?"](https://stackoverflow.com/questions/1471994/what-is-setup-py)</i> The title and body of the question are brief and vague.
+Furthermore, they lack the context and specificity essential for effective communication in technical forums.
+The user does not provide any code or examples related to `setup.py`, which would help clarify their question and provide necessary context.
+Without this information, readers will struggle to understand what the author is referring to when discussing `setup.py`.
+Moreover, the author does not describe any particular issues they are facing or specific scenarios where they are having trouble using `setup.py`.
+As a result, the question feels overly general.